Discovering the Orba Valley and its picturesque villages between lush mountains and the sea

 Beniarbeig reflects the typical village atmosphere with church bells and tapas bars, but is only 5 km from the nearest beaches and a 10-minute drive from the golf courses of Oliva Nova and La Sella Golf.

 Sanet y Negrals

-Continuing a further 2 miles through the Orange Groves, following the horse shoe contours of the valley with the Sierra Segaria to the north you enter the villages of Sanet y Negrals which over the years have become one.
-The town square is surrounded by impressive pine trees and offers uninterrupted views across the fertile plains of the valley towards Orba.
+Continuing 3 km further through orange groves and following the contours of the Sierra Segaria valley to the north, you come to the villages of Sanet y Negrals, which over the years have become one.
+The village square is surrounded by impressive pine trees and offers open views across the fertile plains of the valley towards Orba.

-Yet no more than a further 250 metres and you enter Rafol de Almunia.
-The village was created by the local lord, the Marquis de Almunia, in 1535 in an attempt to unite the local peasants against the Moors who then ruled the region.
-Ráfol de Almunia is a small village whose inhabitants are mostly involved in growing citrus fruits.
+Rafol D'Almunia is located just 250 meters away.
+The village was created by the Marquis of Almunia, in 1535 in an attempt to unite the local peasants with the Arabs who ruled the region.
+Ráfol de Almunia is a small village whose inhabitants are mainly engaged in citrus farming.

 The Cueva de Calaveras is the main attraction of the village.
-The cave obtained its name from the 12 skulls that were found in its interior when it was discovered in 1768.
-It was established that these were the skulls of Moors who had died during earlier explorations of the caves.
-Bronze and Neolithic remains have also been discovered here.
-A 400 m passage inside the cave ends up at an interior lake.
+It got its name from the 12 skulls found inside when it was discovered in 1768.
+It was established that these were the skulls of Arabs who had died during earlier explorations of the caves.
+Bronze and Neolithic remains have also been discovered.
+A 400 m passage inside the cave ends in a beautiful interior lake.

 Would you like to live a rural life near the sea?
 Our properties for sale in the Orba Valley are a fantasy